 (1) The 'Other financial assets with changes in P&L' portfolio has no balance.

-The accompanying table shows the types, nature and amounts of the original exposures in equity investments listed or unlisted on a stock market, with an item differentiating sufficiently diversified portfolios and other unlisted instruments:
+The accompanying table shows the types, nature and amounts of the original exposures in equity investments listed or unlisted

-TABLE 63: Exposure in equity investments and capital instruments
+Table 63.
+Exposure in equity investments and capital instruments (Million Euros)